-On 13 December 2022, at the Final Conference of FoodFactory-4-Us student competition, organised by ISEKI-Food Association within the FAIRCHAIN project, teams presented their projects in response to the competition challenge: modernization of a traditional food that could contribute to the development of regional food value chains.
-Quinoa, octopus, algae, Dadih, fermented shrimp, Porto sauce, Meitauza and “pan de muerto” were some of the local specialties upon which teams from around the world based their entries.
-The winning project, submitted by team “Nutrimento” from the University of Agriculture of Faisalabad (Pakistan), uses local grains and fruits to make an instant cereal high in nutritional value and low in cost to consumers.
+On 01 June 2023, at the Final Conference of FoodFactory-4-Us student competition, organised by ISEKI-Food Association within the FAIRCHAIN project, teams presented their projects in response to the competition challenge: increasing innovation in existing SFSCs to make them stronger and more competetive.
+The winning project, submitted by team “MiHiPo” from the Chulalongkorn University (Thailand), promotes vertical farming in urban communities that are connected by a digital platform.
 See the LinkedIn post about the winners here.
-The winners received a cash prize sponsored by ISEKI and will join the FAIRCHAIN Food Hack 2023, organised by another FAIRCHAIN partner, Research Institutes of Sweden (RISE).
+The winners received a cash prize sponsored by ISEKI and will join the FAIRCHAIN Food Hack 2023, organised by the Research Institutes of Sweden (RISE), another FAIRCHAIN partner.

-Teams must be made of 3-to-5 (min-to-max) Master’s or Master equivalent students (max 1 student may be a PhD-student) registered in any food-related program anywhere in the world.
+Teams must be made of 3-to-5 (min-to-max) students registered in any food-related program anywhere in the world.
 Teams may have a mentor from academia or from industry if they desire, though this is not required.
 If a team has a mentor, that person works with the team members on their project and will also be invited to the online sessions.
 Mentors do not have any official responsibilities during the competition.

-- actively participate in 5 online trainings of approximately 2 hours each in October and November 2022,
+- actively participate in up to 5 online trainings of approximately 2 hours each in April and May 2023,

 - complete a 5-minute reflection document after each online training,

-- complete a 20-minute pre- and post-competition learner evaluation, and
+- complete a 10-minute pre- and post-competition learner evaluation, and

-- attend the competition Final Virtual Conference (online) in early December 2022.
+- attend the competition Final Virtual Conference (online) on 1 June 2023.

 Performance of the above tasks are considered in evaluation of the winning project.